Duke Gardens strives to welcome all visitors.

 Garden Access

 Duke Gardens is located in a ravine and was designed, for the most part, decades ago, so there are many changes in slope throughout the gardens.
 Some path slope changes exceed the 5 percent standard set by the Americans with Disabilities Act (ADA).
 Some areas have steps, and some paths with loose gravel may be difficult for people who use wheelchairs.
-Duke Gardens does not provide mobility assistance devices for visitor use.
+Duke Gardens does not provide mobility assistance devices for visitor use, but we do operate a mobility support trolley seasonally, from 1 March to 16 November, for visitors that need mobility assistance.

 Before entering the Gardens, please be sure to stop by our visitor kiosk for a map that shows the most accessible routes among the Gardens’ 5 miles of allées, walks and pathways.
 We have improved our accessibility considerably in the last few years, including the entry allée, and we will continue to make the Gardens increasingly accessible and enjoyable for all visitors.